 If the total property tax liability is paid with the four estimated installment payments, a 5% discount is allowed.

-The law provides corporations a three months extension of time to file the return.
-The extension must be filed not later than the due of the return together with payment of the tax. .
+The law provides corporations a 3-month extension of time to file the return.
+The extension must be filed not later than the due date of the return together with payment of the tax.

 The audited financial statements and the corresponding opinion of the Certified Public Accountant on such statements are exclusively the financial statements of the corporation filing the return and not consolidated or combined statements with other affiliates, even when the information of the individual corporation subject to the personal property tax in Puerto Rico is included as supplementary information.

 Returns filed with financial statements, which do not comply with the previously mentioned requirements, shall be considered incomplete and may be deemed not filed.

 A trial balance of the corporation’s business activities in Puerto Rico as of the preceding January 1st, is required when the corporation does not have a calendar year closing.
 The trial balance must be traced to the corporation’s accounting records and shall be accompanied by a sworn statement of an accountant or person in charge of the business affirming that the trial balance is in agreement with the books of account of the business.